joaovitor170/web-page-happy-1/README.md

 # Languages and tecnologies used

- In this project i use html(posteriorly was change to hbs for some informations in the page change according to the orphanage choisen by the user), css and javascript in back-end with node js and in front-end.
+ In this project i use html(posteriorly was change to hbs for some informations in the page change according to the orphanage choisen by the user), css and javascript in front-end with node js in back-end.